mit-pdos/sigmaos/tutorial/02_remote_dev.md

 for h in $(cat servers.txt | cut -d " " -f 2); do echo $h; ssh USER@$h "docker ps -a"; done
 ```

-Each node should be running an instance of sigmaos image.
-Plus, node 0, should have mariadb
+Each node should be running an instance of the sigmaos container.
+Node 0, should
-and sigmajaeger images.
+additionally have the mariadb container.

 In order to stop the SigmaOS deployment, run: